What does Carmelo mean?

 Carmelo [carme-lo] as a boys' name is pronounced kar-MAY-loh.
 It is of Italian and Hebrew origin, and the meaning of Carmelo is "orchard;, garden".
 Biblical place name: refers to Mount Carmel in Israel, which is referred to in ancient writings as a paradise.

 Carmelo is a somewhat popular first name for males (#704 out of 1220, Top 58%) and an even more popular surname for both adults and children (#62577 out of 150436, Top 42%).
 (2000 U.S. Census)

+Which version is better?with its variant forms and related boy names.
 Shown below is an analysis of the popularity of Carmelo and affiliated names.
-Carmello (#1521 in recent rankings), Karmelo and Carmel are the prominent related forms of Carmelo (#653 in recent rankings).
-Usage of these relations of Carmelo was common in 2013 and is somewhat less today.
+Karmelo, Carmello and Carmel are the prominent related forms of Carmelo (#707 in recent rankings).
+Usage of these relations of Carmelo was common in 2013 and has become significantly diminished since.
 Carmelo has generally been preferred by parents.